 Our HIV products compete primarily with products from ViiV Healthcare Company (ViiV), which markets fixed-dose combination products that compete with Genvoya, Truvada, Descovy, Odefsey, Atripla, Complera/Eviplera, Stribild and Biktarvy.
 For example, products marketed by ViiV, including Tivicay (dolutegravir), Triumeq (abacavir/dolutegravir/lamivudine) and Juluca (dolutegravir/rilpivirine), compete with our HIV products.
-In addition, lamivudine, marketed by ViiV, competes with emtricitabine, the active pharmaceutical ingredient of Emtriva and a component of Genvoya, Truvada, Descovy, Odefsey, Atripla, Complera/Eviplera, Stribild and Biktarvy.
 For Tybost, we compete with ritonavir marketed by AbbVie Inc. (AbbVie).

 We also face competition from generic HIV products.
 Generic versions of lamivudine and Combivir (lamivudine and zidovudine) are available in the United States and certain other countries.
 Generic versions of efavirenz, a component of Atripla, are available in the United States, Canada and Europe.
 We have observed some pricing pressure related to the efavirenz component of our Atripla sales.
-TDF, one of the active pharmaceutical ingredients in Truvada, Atripla, Complera/Eviplera and Stribild, and the main active pharmaceutical ingredient in Viread, faces generic competition in the European Union, the United States and certain other countries.
+TDF, one of the active pharmaceutical ingredients in Truvada, Atripla, Complera/Eviplera and Stribild, faces generic competition in the European Union, the United States and certain other countries.
 In addition, because emtricitabine, the other active pharmaceutical ingredient of Truvada, faces generic competition in the European Union, Truvada also faces generic competition in the European Union and certain other countries outside of the United States.